Delos-343/Thesis-LATR/README.md

 | PersFormer-Res50 | 53.0 | 89.2 | 0.321 \| 0.303 | 0.085 \| 0.118 |

 ## Acknowledgment
 This library is inspired by [LATR](https://github.com/JMoonr/LATR), [OpenLane](https://github.com/OpenDriveLab/PersFormer_3DLane), [mmdetection3d](https://github.com/open-mmlab/mmdetection3d), [SparseInst](https://github.com/hustvl/SparseInst), and other related works.
-We thank them ever so kindly for sharing the codes, papers, and datasets for usage in this project.
+We thank them ever so kindly for sharing the codes, papers, and datasets to be used as references in this project.

 ## Citation